 Position: Membership Services Coordinator, CIMA & MusicOntario

-Raised in the East Coast, he has been in the music scene for over six years as an artist and industry professional.
-He moved to Toronto in 2014 in pursuit of more experience and later began working for True North Records, specializing in Digital Assets and A&R. Sam joined the CIMA & MusicOntario team in 2016 as Membership Services Coordinator where he oversees day-to-day membership relations, Road Gold Certification, National Professional Development and CIMA’s 20/40 Independent Music Charts.
+Raised in the East Coast, Sam Rayner has been in the music scene for over eight years as an artist and industry professional.
+He moved to Toronto in pursuit of more experience and later began working for True North Records, concentrating in Digital Assets and A&R. Sam joined the CIMA & MusicOntario team in 2016 as Membership Services Coordinator where he oversees day-to-day membership relations, Road Gold Certification, National Professional Development and CIMA’s 20/40 Independent Music Charts.
 Sam also serves as FACTOR’s Regional Educational Coordinator (REC).

 Position: Policy Analyst, CIMA & MusicOntario